 c.
 1820.
 Henrico County Historic Preservation Program.
 HP 70.

 Dabbs House served as Robert E. Lee’s headquarters for 62 days in the summer of 1862 at which time he planned the Seven Days Battles.
-From 1888 to the present, Dabbs House has been owned and operated by Henrico County as an alms house, police headquarters, museum, and tourist information center.
+From 1888 to the present, Dabbs House has been owned and operated by Henrico County as an alms house, police headquarters, tourist information center, and currently, a museum.
+Dabbs House is open for special programs and by appointment.

 1820 – The original portion of the house is built and originally called “High Meadow.”
 The construction date is based on an architectural estimate by J.M.
 O’Dell in 1976.